MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/customize-your-app-store.md

 Your options are:

 - Use Teams client default background theme
 - Choose a picture.
-When you select the backgroun picture, you can upload the file of your choice.
+When you select the background picture, you can upload the file of your choice.
 The background should be 1212x100 pixels, or it will be scaled to that size.
 It should be no larger than 5MB.
 The supported formats are:
   - .svg
   - .png
   - .jpg